suyog3235/FastApiServer/README.md

 # Fast-API-server

-Uses fast api to create a dummy api using whihc you ca ndo the dev work
+Uses fastapi to create dummy api to test your integrations just updated the db.json file with required response and you are good to go